 The measurements were performed for yaw angles from γ between 0° to 30° by steps of 10°.
 The static wake deviation was studied for all the experimental configurations listed in Table 2 and for both disc porosity levels.
 Figure 5a shows a summary of the wake deviation angle versus the WT yaw angle for static conditions.

-Several general comments can be made.
-Indeed, as already shown by previous studies (Parkin et al. (2001); Howland et al. (2016); Espana (2009)), the relationship between the wake deviation angle and the yaw angle is a non-linear monotonically increasing function and the skew angle is one order of magnitude lower than the yaw angle.
-Theoretically, due to the absence of rotational entrainment in the wake of a porous disc and the absence of Coriolis force at such a reduced scale of observation, the absolute value of the wake deviation angle is identical for negative or positive yaw angles.
+Several general comments can be made:

+- As already shown by previous studies (Parkin et al. (2001); Howland et al. (2016); Espana (2009)), the relationship between the wake deviation angle and the yaw angle is a non-linear monotonically increasing function and the skew angle is one order of magnitude lower than the yaw angle.
+Theoretically, due to the absence of rotational entrainment in the wake of a porous disc, the absolute value of the wake deviation angle is identical for negative or positive yaw angles.
 A different behavior had been observed for a rotating wind turbine model, with a light dependence of the wake deviation angle to the direction of misalignment (Bastankhah and Porté-Agel (2016); Bartl et al. (2018)).
-It is assumed in the present work that this asymmetry does not play a major role in the wake dynamics and therefore, is not studied.
-As concerns the measurement quality, the results show some scatter inherent to the propagation of cumulative errors (measurement, statistical, processing) and illustrate the difficulty of accurately determining such a small deviation angle (maximum measurement uncertainty θ=±0.07°).
-Regarding the impact of the flow conditions on the wake deviation, it is angle or the thrust is visible, but it cannot be linked to any flow conditions.
-It is worth to notice that the porosity level (and hence the equivalent induction factor) affects the wake deviation: cases with a lower porosity level (higher induction factor) present a higher wake deviation.
-In Macrì et al. (2018), present authors made some comparisons between similar experimental results and wake deviation empirical models.
-The trends were similar but the models systematically overestimated the wake
+It is assumed in the present work that this asymmetry does not play a major role in the wake dynamics and therefore, is not studied. - 210

+- The results show some scatter inherent to the propagation of cumulative errors (measurement, statistical, processing) and illustrate the difficulty of accurately determining such a small deviation angle (maximum measurement uncertainty $\theta = \pm 0.07^{\circ}$). - No dependence on flow conditions can be detected.